infinum/dotnet-handbook/Best practices/Design patterns/Structural patterns.md

 #### Repository and Unit of work (Facade)

-One of the best definitions of repository is the one provided by Martin Fowler:
+One of the best definitions of a repository is the one provided by Martin Fowler:

 > *Conceptually, a Repository encapsulates the set of objects persisted in a data store and the operations performed over them, providing a more object-oriented view of the persistence layer.
 Repository also supports the objective of achieving a clean separation and one-way dependency between the domain and data mapping layers.*

-This pattern can be used not matter what is used for accessing the data, Entity framework, table storage, external services etc. Since we are mostly using the Entity framework, we will provide an example using that data access approach.
+This pattern can be used no matter what is used for accessing the data, Entity framework, table storage, external services etc. Since we are mostly using the Entity framework, we will provide an example using that data access approach.

-Here is the simplified example of the pattern:
+Here is a simplified example of the pattern:

 ```c#
 interface IRepository<T> where T : class